junxit/us-congress-bills-114/bill.md

   >     - **(A)** address the implementation of subsection (a); and
   >     - **(B)** include the establishment of deadlines for access to and use of the databases described in section 5(a)(2) under the Do Not Pay Initiative.

 ## § 4.
-Data Analytics
+Data analytics

 Section 5 of the Improper Payments Elimination and Recovery Improvement Act of 2012 (31 U.S.C.
-3321 note), as amended by section 2, is further amended by adding at the end the following:
+3321 note), is amended by adding at the end the following:

-> - **(h)** *Report on improper payments data analysis* Not later than 180 days after the date of the enactment of the Federal Improper Payments Coordination Act of 2015, the Secretary of the Treasury shall submit to Congress a report that includes a description of—
+> - **(h)** *Report on improper payments data analysis* Not later than 180 days after the date of enactment of the Federal Improper Payments Coordination Act of 2015, the Secretary of the Treasury shall submit to Congress a report which shall include a description of—
->   - **(1)** data analytics performed as part of the Do Not Pay Initiative for the purpose of detecting, preventing, and recovering improper payments through pre-award, post-award, pre-payment, and post-payment analysis, which shall include a description of any analysis or investigations incorporating—
+>   - **(1)** data analytics performed as part of the Do Not Pay Business Center operated by the Department of the Treasury for the purpose of detecting, preventing, and recovering improper payments through preaward, postaward prepayment, and postpayment analysis, which shall include a description of any analysis or investigations incorporating—
 >     - **(A)** review and data matching of payments and beneficiary enrollment lists of State programs carried out using Federal funds for the purposes of identifying eligibility duplication, residency ineligibility, duplicate payments, or other potential improper payment issues;
->     - **(B)** review of multiple agencies and programs for which comparison of data could show payment duplication; and
+>     - **(B)** review of multiple Federal agencies and programs for which comparison of data could show payment duplication; and
->     - **(C)** review of other information the Secretary of the Treasury determines could prove effective for identifying, preventing, or recovering improper payments, which may include investigation or review of information from multiple agencies or programs;
+>     - **(C)** review of other information the Secretary of the Treasury determines could prove effective for identifying, preventing, or recovering improper payments, which may include investigation or review of information from multiple Federal agencies or programs;
 >   - **(2)** the metrics used in determining whether the analytic and investigatory efforts have reduced, or contributed to the reduction of, improper payments or improper awards; and
->   - **(3)** the target dates for implementing the data analytics operations performed as part of the Do Not Pay Initiative.
+>   - **(3)** the target dates for implementing the data analytics operations performed as part of the Do Not Pay Business Center.